ultralytics/yolov5/utils/loggers/wandb/README.md

  <img alt="" width="800" src="https://user-images.githubusercontent.com/26833433/98183367-4acbc600-1f08-11eb-9a23-7266a4192355.jpg">
  </details>

+## Viewing Runs
 <details open>
-<summary> ## Viewing Runs </summary>
+  <summary> Toggle Details </summary>
  Run information streams from your environment to the W&B cloud console as you train.
-This allows you to monitor and even cancel runs in **realtime**.
+This allows you to monitor and even cancel runs in <b>realtime</b> .
 All important information is logged:

  * Training & Validation losses
  * Metrics: Precision, Recall, mAP@0.5, mAP@0.5:0.95